Travel Insurance: Is It Worth It?

 Updated on September 26, 2017

 We received an email from Canon New Zealand containing the Tax Invoice.
 On the comments section it states: “Removed broken lens protector, updated firmware (ver 1.02) check and tested, camera is now working fine – 2758 shots”.
-We made a phone call to confirm the findings with Canon and too also re-confirm that we are still able to put a new lens protector and that the lens didn’t show any internal damage.
+We made a phone call to confirm the findings with Canon and to re-confirm that we are still able to put a new lens protector and that the lens didn’t have any internal damage.
 The customer service representative double-checked this information with the technical staff and they confirmed that the camera didn’t sustain any major damage.

 K & G